 - A mixture of trading opportunities – Brokers currently offer shares, index, treasury, forex, cryptocurrency, and commodity CFDs.
 This enables speculators interested in diverse range of financial instruments to trade CFDs as an alternative to exchanges.

-Drawbacks of CFDs
+Cons of CFDs

 - Investors pay the spread – Paying the spread on entries and exits takes away the possibility to profit from small moves.
 The spread will also reduce winning trades by a small amount compared to the underlying security and increase losses by a small amount.
 So, though standard markets expose the trader to various fees, regulations, commissions, and higher capital requirements, CFDs cut investors’ profits via spread costs;